 The vast majority of mainstream Christians go to church on Sunday.
 Yet the Bible speaks of observing the seventh-day Sabbath.
-Who changed the Sabbath?
+Who changed the Sabbath and why?

-The vast majority of mainstream Christians rush off to church on Sunday and are shocked to hear about some Christians actually going to church on Saturday.
+The vast majority of mainstream Christians go to church on Sunday (some regularly, others occasionally).
+Many are shocked to hear about some Christians actually going to church on Saturday.
 However, the Bible teaches the observance of the seventh-day Sabbath.
 So, how did this come to be?
 History provides some shocking details.

 The Bible makes it clear that Jesus Christ observed the Saturday Sabbath, and His apostles also observed the Sabbath after His death.

 Many defenders of mainstream Christianity try to attribute the origin of keeping Sunday to the apostles.
 Even so, many Sunday-keeping churches have to admit that there is no scriptural basis for switching to Sunday, nor is there any command by the apostles to not keep the Saturday Sabbath.
 (For more about this, see “Did the Early Christians Worship on Sunday?”)

 Since the Sabbath was not changed in the Bible, who changed the day of worship from Saturday to Sunday?
 When did this change occur?

 After the death of the original apostles, new ideas began to be introduced into Christianity.
 During the second century, Ignatius, Justin Martyr, Irenaeus and Clement of Alexandria attacked Sabbath observance.
 Tertullian followed in the third century.

 At the Council of Nicaea in A.D.
 325 Roman Emperor Constantine and the Catholic Church established Sunday as a day of rest.
 And at the Council of Laodicea around 365, the Catholic Church made it illegal to “Judaize” or be idle from work on the seventh-day Sabbath.